AP’s top editor calls for probe into Israeli airstrike - The Boston Globe

 Advertisement

-US Secretary of State Antony Blinken spoke by phone Saturday with AP’s president and CEO, Gary Pruitt, offering “his unwavering support for independent journalists and media organizations around the world and noted the indispensability of their reporting in conflict zones,” according to a statement.

-Buzbee and Conricus spoke on CNN’s “Reliable Sources” and Netanyahu was on CBS’ “Face the Nation.”
+Buzbee and Conricus spoke on CNN’s “Reliable Sources” and Netanyahu was on CBS’s “Face the Nation.”